KJS00000000/copycat/README.md

 #### TODO - Missing Feature(s)
 ###### parent_custom_module_id
 CustomModules have a field for `parent_custom_module_id` that is not being populated at this time.
 You may need to update the script or run addtional mutations if your forms require this value.
 This will be updated in the future.
+###### Better error handling
+Be sure to keep an eye on the logs (both in the UI and in the Network traffic of your browser) for errors.
+This will be updated in the future.